How many colors are there in a 1, 8, 14, 16 or 24-bit image?

 Anyway, from 8 colors in a single bit to 68.7 billion colors in 12 bits.

-Not a bad deal!!
+Not a small improvement!!

 The dynamic HDR formats like Dolby Vision and HDR10+ can theoretically support up to 12-bit color depth.